Bob Glidden

-Glidden almost became the first driver in a doorslammer {drag racing cars which are required to have operational doors, as opposed to funny cars or top fuel cars} to reach 200 miles per hour when he ran 199.11 miles per hour at an International Hot Rod Association (IHRA) race in Darlington, South Carolina.
+Glidden almost became the first driver in a doorslammer (drag racing cars which are required to have operational doors, as opposed to funny cars or top fuel cars) to reach 200 miles per hour when he ran 199.11 miles per hour at an International Hot Rod Association (IHRA) race in Darlington, South Carolina.
 However, a Top Sportsman car driven by Bill Kuhlmann ran 202 miles per hour later that evening.
 He won several IHRA races and won one IHRA championship.
+In the late 2000s, Justin Humphreys added Pro Stock legend Bob Glidden to his RaceRedi Motorsports/Knoll-Gas Energy Pontiac GTO team.

 Racing career

 Glidden began his drag racing career in the 1960s in a Ford 427 Fairlane.
 He is most closely associated with Ford cars, a manufacturer that he used throughout his career, except in 1979, winning the world championship in a Plymouth Arrow.
 In 1968 he changed to a 428 Cobra Jet Mustang.
 He started out in Stock and moved up to Super Stock.
 He was sponsored by Ed Martin Ford, where he worked as a mechanic.
 He was a frequent winner in Division 3 before turning Pro in 1972.
 In those days, the series included participation in both national and divisional races.